How To Determine Qualified Wages For The Employee Retention Tax Credit

 What Wages Don’t Qualify For The Employee Retention Credit?

 The majority of regular wages are considered qualified wages when applying for the ERC.
-There are some exceptions that aren’t super obvious if you haven’t done a lot of reading on the ERC, read on to learn more about them.
+However, there are a few exceptions.

 Wages Exempt From Social Security & Medicare Taxes

-If you pay wages to employees that are exempt from Social Security & Medicare Taxes, those wages are not considered qualified wages and cannot be applied towards the ERC.
+Wages that are exempt from Social Security & Medicare Taxes are not considered qualified wages and cannot be applied toward the ERC.

 Wages Paid To Former Employees